Working with risks

 You can follow the steps mentioned above to advance the risk through the rest of the workflow states according to your needs.

-Linking a risk to different entities
+Linking a risk to different objects

 The detailed risk page opens with the Details tab.